|

 is never enough of that is there?
 So we try to find a way to take

-advantage of the convenience of quality dried kibble with some home
+convenience of quality dried kibble with some home

 cooking added to it to enhance it.
 Sort of a "Food Channels Sandra